Timilof/web-design-1819/README.md

 ![third iteration](app/src/img/third.png)

 ## Exclusive design principles
-Study Situation
+#### Study Situation
   To know what to do and how to do it I observed the person I'd be designing for.
 I watched him test other students' applications and then I watched him test my own to figure out what would be the most suitable for (a user like) him.
-Ignore Conventions
+#### Ignore Conventions
   I ignored conventions by assigning events to all the keys.
 Normally I'd refrain from doing so however because i am designing for for just one user i know how he would use/interact with the app so it was acceptable.
-Prioritise Identity
+#### Prioritise Identity
   My App is fitting for a guy like Marijn, it does what it says it does and in a very simple/straightforward way and it looks and behaves that way.
-Add Nonsense
+#### Add Nonsense
-  Maybe interesting feedback on user input. so far nothing fun to add though
+  Maybe interesting feedback on user input. so far nothing fun to add though.

 ## Use case scenario